 Apple's decision to expand by renting a building means that Apple is increasing the capital it uses.
-This flow is the black arrow labelled c in the figure.
-The flow of the payment for the rental services of the building is the grey arrow in the opposite direction to the black arrow labelled C.
+This flow is in the black arrow indicated by point c in the figure.
+The flow of the payment for the rental services of the building is in the grey arrow in the opposite direction to the black arrow labeled c.